What is HIL?

 What does a real HIL setup look like?

 A HIL system may resemble the following: The Device Under Test (DUT) is the device or system whose correct functionality we are testing.
 The HIL component will be the main component checking the proper functionality of DUT.
 This means at least being able to load an image into the DUT and retrieving its status.
 Ideally, we would prefer to read all the registers and the memory of the DUT.
-Even better we can modify them at will – although that can be difficult, depending on the chipset or the platform used.
+Even better, we can modify them at will – although that can be difficult, depending on the chipset or the platform used.
+A possible solution is to set up a simple API which allows reading from and writing to device registers over a validated and trusted communication link.
+Granted, this is a bit of a chicken or the egg situation as validating the communication link in the first place is a hurdle that must be overcome.
+With that said, leveraging existing tools and capabilities can help accelerate future work and changes.

-Usually, embedded projects have some communication, either WiFi, Bluetooth, Ethernet, SPI, I2C, or CAN, etc. In those cases, HIL should communicate with the DUT, transmitting and receiving messages when required.
+A decent HIL setup should also look beyond interacting with registers and device memory.
+Most embedded projects have some form of outside communication, either WiFi, Bluetooth, Ethernet, SPI, I2C, or CAN, etc. In those cases, HIL should communicate with the DUT, transmitting and receiving messages as required.
+In some cases, it may be necessary to watch GPIO pins and as such the HIL should be able to toggle and detect any pins required by the project.

 In some cases, the HIL can’t accommodate all the testing needs: not fast enough GPIO toggles, a particular communication interface missing, etc.